-3.2.1 Sectoral impacts for US economy
+3.2.1 SECTORAL IMPACTS FOR US ECONOMY

-Figure 2 summarizes the sectoral impacts of reversing NAFTA on US production.
+Table 7 summarizes the sectoral impacts of reversing NAFTA on US production.
 The figures apportion the impacts on sectoral production into those due to the US (i.e., US raises tariffs), and those due to Canada and Mexico (i.e., reciprocation) raising tariffs.
 Each of these is further decomposed into those due to increased tariffs on intermediate, consumption and investment goods, as defined by BEC.
-The figure shows that the implications for sectoral production differ depending on whether tariffs are raised on intermediate, consumption or investment goods and on whether the tariff was raised by the US itself, or its NAFTA partners.
-As in the macroeconomic impacts, most of the losses occur from Canada's and Mexico's reciprocation rather than from the initial rise in tariffs by the US.
+The table shows that the implications for sectoral production differ depending on whether tariffs are raised on intermediate, consumption or investment goods and on whether the tariff was raised by the US itself, or its NAFTA partners.
+As in the macroeconomic impacts, most of the losses occur from Canada's and Mexico's reciprocation rather than from the initial rise in tariffs by the US, although some manufacturing sectors gain from the reciprocation.